 Weather Forecasting Activities for Athens Olympics 2004: The AM&WFG had developed and operated the weather, wave and air quality forecasts for Athens Olympics 2004.
 The contract was with the Ministry of Culture/General Secretariat for Athens Olympics, the Organization ATHENS2004 and the Hellenic National Meteorological Service (HNMS).
 This forecasting system is based on the SKIRON/Eta, NHREAS and WAM models.

 The group has a considerable computer infrastructure.
-This includes a Linux cluster of Dual and Quad-Core nodes (156 CPUs).
+This includes a Linux cluster of Twelve and Twenty four-Core nodes (750 Cores).
 In addition, AM&WFG has a number of conventional workstations and servers running Linux.
-The online storage system of this computing installation is at the range of 80 TBYTES.
-The local intranet is connected to WAN and internet with GIGABIT infrastructure.
+The online storage system of this computing installation is at the range of 500 TBYTES.
+The local intranet is connected to WAN and internet with 10 GIGABIT infrastructure.
 This infrastructure covers the operational as well as research demands (development).
 In addition to this infrastructure IASA is a key partner of the HELLAS-GRID and GRIDCC projects for GRID computing.
 IASA has a 96 DUAL-CPU node linix system that is connected to GRID (tier 0).

 Participation in programs:

-The AM&WFG was involved in several large European programs such as SECAP, T-TRAPEM (AVICENNE), MEDUSE, CARL, MAMCS, SUB-AERO, ADIOS, AUTOHAZARD-PRO, ENVIWAVE, MERCYMS, ANEMOS, MFSTEP etc. It also took part in the AUTO OIL I and II projects of DG-XI.
+The AM&WFG was involved in several large European programs such as MARINA, WAUDIT, MEDSEA, BLACKSEA, SECAP, T-TRAPEM (AVICENNE), MEDUSE, CARL, MAMCS, SUB-AERO, ADIOS, AUTOHAZARD-PRO, ENVIWAVE, MERCYMS, ANEMOS, MFSTEP etc. It also took part in the AUTO OIL I and II projects of DG-XI.
 Currently, the group participates in the FP6 projects POWWOW and INSEA.
 In addition to this involvement, the AM&WFG participated in a number of projects in USA such as the NARSTO project (Ozone study over NE USA) and the Mercury budget over NE USA.
-National projects like SKIRON, NHREAS, POSEIDON, PYTHAGORAS, etc. The AM&WFG leads the Reasearch Line for Air Quality and Climate in the Mediterranean in the CIRCE project of FP6.
-These activities brought significant research experience to the members of the groups.
+National projects like SKIRON, NHREAS, POSEIDON, PYTHAGORAS, etc. These activities brought significant research experience to the members of the groups.
 The AM&WFG participates in the CESTM/ASRC project on weather and air quality forecasting over NE USA.